MobilityData/gbfs.org/docs/en/learn/white-papers/data-policy.md

 **Sample policy language**

->_[COMPANY] shall provide a publicly accessible API that conforms to the General Bikeshare Feed Specification (GBFS) current version available at [https://github.com/MobilityData/gbfs](https://github.com/MobilityData/gbfs/blob/master/gbfs.md) .
-[COMPANY] must make the API available to the public on the open internet without requiring authentication._
+>_[COMPANY] shall provide a publicly accessible API that conforms to the General Bikeshare Feed Specification (GBFS) current version available at [https://github.com/MobilityData/gbfs](https://github.com/MobilityData/gbfs/blob/master/gbfs.md)._
+>
+>_[COMPANY] must make the API available to the public on the open internet without requiring authentication._
 >
 >_[COMPANY] shall inform [PERMITTING AGENCY] of the URL for the gbfs.json endpoint prior to deploying vehicles.
 [COMPANY] must notify [PERMITTING AGENCY] at least 30 days prior to changing the URL of the gbfs.json endpoint._
 >